—Amy & Jeff Gingerich, parents to Poppy

 - Stages of labor review; how they can differ for experienced mothers

-- Comfort measures practice
+- Comfort measures for labor

 - Preparing siblings for the new baby